jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

   (d) collect original Māori names for recording on official charts and official maps:
   (e) encourage the use of original Māori names on official charts and official maps:
   (f) seek advice from Te Taura Whiri i te Reo Māori (the Māori Language Commission) on the correct orthography of any Māori name:
-  (g) undertake research into any proposal to name or alter the name of a geographic feature:
+  (g) undertake research into any proposal to assign, alter, or approve the official geographic name or recorded name of a geographic feature:
   (h) undertake other functions necessary to enable it to act effectively under this Act or any other enactment.
 (2) Without limiting section 260 of the Local Government Act 2002, the Board may alter the name of a district or region if, by resolution, a meeting of the relevant local authority—
   (a) consents to the alteration; or